flaciGit/BoxCount/README.md

 # BoxCount
-Count how many box do we need to fit a given amount of items, our large and small available containers size is adjustable.
+Count how many box do we need to fit a given amount of items.
+We can adjust the size and amount of the available boxes.

 Example input